Panama Through the Lens, a Journey Unveiled / Feb. 1-9th, 2024

 - Breakfasts included

 - Visit to Miraflores Lock and Visitors’ Center

 - Panama Sightseeing 4-hour tour with plenty of stops for photography.

-- Dinner and a show at the Tinajas Restaurant.
+- Dinner and a show at a restaurant with typical Panamanian cuisine and show.
 This is a traditional folkloric dance show with dancers wearing the famous Panama “polleras”

 - Bird watching guided tour and canopy ride.

-- Visit the Embera Indigenous tribe along the Panama Canal waters
+- Visit to Embera Indigenous tribe along the Panama Canal waters

 - Transfer from Gamboa to airport to fly to David, Chiriqui.

 - Airfare from to and from Panama City/ David, Chiriqui (Highlands)